Y-12 Site Manager

 Gene Sievers is the site manager for the Y-12 National Security Complex in Oak Ridge, Tenn., where he oversees daily operations to sustain a safe, secure, and effective nuclear deterrent.

-In leading the Mission Assurance organization, he ensured that the quality of Pantex and Y‑12 production activities met requirements of federal program and design agency customers, which provides certifiable confidence in the nuclear stockpile.
+In leading Mission Assurance, Sievers ensured that the quality of Pantex and Y-12 production activities met requirements of federal program and design agency customers, which provides certifiable confidence in the nuclear stockpile.
 Other daily responsibilities included providing subject matter expertise for all readiness activities as well as nuclear and explosives safety, and coordinating with the Department of Energy Office of Enforcement Coordination.

-Sievers also served as CNS's acting president and chief executive officer for approximately six weeks in 2022.
+Sievers also served as CNS's acting president and chief executive officer for approximately 6 weeks in 2022.

-Sievers began his Y‑12 career in nuclear safety operations in 2013, providing oversight for disciplined operations.
-He provided leadership for the Y‑12 Protective Force, leading the organization through contract transition and a highly successful Enterprise Assessment Inspection.
-During his Y‑12 tenure, he also has served as the deputy site manager and provided leadership for day‑to‑day operation of the Y‑12 site before assuming the role of senior director of Y‑12 Environment, Safety, and Health.
+Sievers began his Y-12 career in nuclear safety operations in 2013, providing oversight for disciplined operations.
+He led the Y-12 Protective Force through a contract transition and a highly successful Enterprise Assessment Inspection.
+During his Y-12 tenure, he also has served as the deputy site manager and provided leadership for day to day operation of the Y-12 site before assuming the role of senior director of Y-12 Environment, Safety, and Health.

-He holds a Bachelor of Science degree in mechanical engineering from West Virginia University and a Master of Business Administration from the Florida Institute of Technology.
+He holds a B.S. in mechanical engineering from West Virginia University and an M.B.A, from the Florida Institute of Technology.